RELX Group/Elsevier Diversity & Inclusion Statement

 Diversity & inclusion

-We want RELX Group to be a great place to work, where our employees feel valued, have equal opportunities and pay equality, regardless of their gender, gender identity, national origin, race, ethnicity, religion, sexual orientation, age or disability status.
+We want RELX to be a great place to work, where our employees feel valued, have equal opportunities and benefit from pay equality, regardless of their gender, gender identity, national origin, race, ethnicity, religion, sexual orientation, age or disability status.

-Diversity and Inclusion are important to our future.
+Diversity and inclusion (D&I) are important to our future.
 We need the engagement of people from a wide range of backgrounds, experiences and ideas to achieve real innovation for our customers around the world.

-Our Diversity & Inclusion (D&I) Vision, set out above, articulates our commitment to a diverse workforce and an environment that respects individuals and their contributions.
-Our D&I Strategy is focused on translating the Vision into practical action.
-Among its commitments is maintaining a D&I Advisory Group composed of a senior business and HR leader from each business unit, supported by a broader D&I Working Group.
+Our D&I vision, set out above, articulates our commitment to a diverse workforce and an environment that respects individuals and their contributions.
+Our D&I strategy is focused on translating the vision into practical action.
+Among its commitments is maintaining a D&I Advisory Group composed of a senior business and HR leader from each business, supported by a broader D&I Working Group.

-We also have more than 35 Employee Resource Groups across the Group, such as women’s forums and LGBT groups, to facilitate support, mentoring and community involvement.
+We also have more than 40 Employee Resource Groups across the business, such as women’s forums and pride groups, to facilitate support, mentoring and community involvement.
+In 2018 we held our first-ever Diversity Awareness Month with a competition open to all employees in order to showcase commitment to D&I across RELX and a video with testimonials from senior leaders on why D&I matters to them.

 We remain committed to promoting and enabling equal opportunity, regardless of gender, at every level in our organisation.